Yelp/elastalert/docs/source/ruletypes.rst

 Optional:

+``field_value``: When set, uses the value of the field in the document and not the number of matching documents.
+This is useful to monitor for example a temperature sensor and raise an alarm if the temperature grows too fast.
+Note that the means of the field on the reference and current windows are used to determine if the ``spike_height`` value is reached.
+Note also that the threshold parameters are ignored in thi smode.

 ``threshold_ref``: The minimum number of events that must exist in the reference window for an alert to trigger.
 For example, if
 ``spike_height: 3`` and ``threshold_ref: 10``, then the 'reference' window must contain at least 10 events and the 'current' window at least three times that for an alert to be triggered.